ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 `--resume-adapter-file <path_to_adapters.safetensors>`.

 ### Input Masking
-There are custom functions for masking the input sequence of tokens during the loss calculation to ensure the model is not being penalized for not recreating the prompt.
+There are custom functions for masking the sequence of tokens associated with the `prompt` in a completion dataset during the loss calculation to ensure the model is not being penalized for not recreating the prompt.
 To fine-tune with masked input sequences, use the `--mask-inputs` argument.

 ### Evaluate